Kwiket/jets-seatmap-react-lib-pub/README.md

 ## Installation

-There are 2 ways to install the library:
+There are 2 ways to install the lib:
 * using npm [version](https://www.npmjs.com/package/@seatmaps.com/react-lib)
 * using self-hosted version